Why did the Germans suffer a defeat at Kursk in 1943

-A successful German offensive would have greatly improved Germany’s strategic position on the Easter Front.
+A successful German offensive would have greatly improved Germany’s strategic position on the Eastern Front.
 The Germans believed that the Soviet leadership had become increasingly disenchanted with their western Allies.
 Despite constant demands, the British and the Americans had failed to open a ‘second front’ in western Europe.
-If the German forces inflicted a devastating defeat on Stalin’s armies, then the Soviets would be more likely to enter into peace negotiations with the Germans and end their alliance with Britain and the United States.
-This could have allowed the Germans to keep many of their gains in the east and to concentrate on their war with the western allies.
+If the German forces inflicted a devastating defeat on Stalin’s armies, the Soviets would be more likely to enter into peace negotiations with the Germans and end their alliance with Britain and the United States.
+This could have allowed the Germans to keep many of their gains in the east and concentrate on their war with the western allies.
 Despite the recent setbacks on the Eastern Front and in North Africa, Germany remained confident that they could turn the tide of war back in their favor.
-The Germans believed that their army was better armed in 1943 than at any other time of the war.
-Hitler had appointed Albert Speer as head of the armaments industry and he had dramatically increased production.
+The Germans believed that their army was better armed in 1943 than at any other time.
+Hitler had appointed Albert Speer as head of the armaments industry, and he had dramatically increased production.